seandstewart/bardly/pending/romances/pericles/11-player.md

 **PERICLES**
 I do think so.
 Pray you, turn your eyes upon me.
-You are like something that -What country-woman?
+You are like something that--What country-woman?
 Here of these shores? /

 **MARINA**